Stage 1 on the financial wellness roadmap is financial literacy.

 Financial knowledge supports our journey to achieve our life goals.
 It begins with financial education and heightened literacy.

-Financial literacy is understanding the basics of personal finance, banking terms, and how money works.
-You’re able to recognize the products, services, and tools needed to manage your financial life.
-Becoming financially literate is an ongoing process but at this stage, you’ve gained enough knowledge and awareness to help you manage money and set goals.
+Financial literacy is understanding personal finance basics and recognizing the products, services, and tools needed to manage your economic life.
+Becoming financially literate is an ongoing process, but at this stage, you’ve gained enough knowledge and awareness to help you manage money and set goals.

 - understanding money and banking terms;